rrrusst/solairia/README.md

 2) Only '.gguf' model format is supported.
 3) It has been preset to use Llama2's prompt format (https://huggingface.co/blog/llama2#how-to-prompt-llama-2) and tested with TheBloke's Llama-2-7B-Chat-GGUF model (https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
 4) Your results may vary when using other '.gguf' models.
 Non-Llama '.gguf' models may give strange replies as they were tuned using a different prompt format.
-5) It's main code has been packaged into a single '.exe' using PyInstaller, and the necessary folder structure and files have been zipped into a neat .zip file for ease of installation and use.<br>
+5) SOLAIRIA is packaged into an '.exe' with supporting folders and files using PyInstaller, which are then zipped into a neat .zip file for ease of installation and use.<br>
 ---NOTE: **The '.exe' may be flagged as malicious by some anti-malware scanners.
 This is a false positive**.
 The detection is because malicious actors use PyInstaller (and similar programs) to package their malware, and when these packaged malware are detected by anti-malware scanners, the file behaviour and characteristics are recorded into their database.
-Because single '.exe' files created using PyInstaller share similar characteristics, even innocent programs are falsely flagged by some anti-malware scanners.
+Because '.exe' files created using PyInstaller share similar characteristics, even innocent programs are falsely flagged by some anti-malware scanners.
 6) Currently only supports Windows.
 7) **This repository does not contain the Python source code.
 Only released versions and the [VirusTotal](https://www.virustotal.com) file analysis PDF are uploaded in "Releases".**